↑ Like this article? Support us with a single click of the AD

 The Basement – –

 The unproven legend of a 14 year old boy who wanders the basement.

 The little “former employee” communicated with psychics how some inmates cornered him in the basement.
-“They beat me to death”.
-Why this happened is unknown.
+Said “They beat me to death”.

 The Library – –

-The most impressive room in the Ohio State Reformatory, and everyone knows there’s nothing like ghosts in a library.
+The most impressive room in the Ohio State Reformatory.
+There’s nothing like ghosts in a library.